 Continued from The X-Files - Season 3

-The dummy head was puppeteered out of shot, and it took several takes to force it out the rubber mouth.
-The final effect of Betts emerging was done in post-production, with footage of McCrane in the gelatin makeup shot in greenscreen, and superimposed on the dummy head.
+A smaller dummy head made of rubber was also made for the shot, and was puppeteered out of shot.
+It took several takes to force it out the puppet's mouth.
+The effect was heavily altered in post-production, with footage of McCrane in makeup superimposed over the rubber head.

 Sources: